mavryk-network/mavryk-protocol/docs/alpha/consensus.rst

 `Tendermint <https://arxiv.org/abs/1807.04938>`_, the first classic-style algorithm for blockchains.

-Tenderbake adapts Tendermint to the Tezos blockchain, but the adjustments required are
+Tenderbake adapts Tendermint to the Mavryk blockchain, but the adjustments required are
 `substantive <https://research-development.nomadic-labs.com/a-look-ahead-to-tenderbake.html#the-mavryk-architecture>`_:

-* Tenderbake is tailored to match the Tezos architecture by using only communication primitives and network assumptions which Tezos supports.
+* Tenderbake is tailored to match the Mavryk architecture by using only communication primitives and network assumptions which Mavryk supports.
-* Tenderbake makes weaker network assumptions than Tendermint, at the price of adding the extra assumption that participants have loosely synchronized clocks — which is fine, because Tezos already uses them.
+* Tenderbake makes weaker network assumptions than Tendermint, at the price of adding the extra assumption that participants have loosely synchronized clocks — which is fine, because Mavryk already uses them.

 The design of Tenderbake and its rationale are described at length in the `technical report <https://arxiv.org/abs/2001.11965>`_ and in a